 Villages, LLC v.
 Longhi

 Villages, LLC v.
-Longhi, Superior Court, judicial district of Hartford, Docket No. HHDCV126036028S, 2017 WL 1240449 (March 6, 2017, Peck, J.): Summary judgment granted in favor of town planning and zoning commission member as to claims for tortious interference and fraudulent misrepresentation stemming from commission member’s deliberation and voting on p’s application for special use permit and subdivision.
+Longhi, Superior Court, judicial district of Hartford, Docket No. HHDCV126036028S, 2017 WL 1240449 (March 6, 2017, Peck, J.): Summary judgment granted in favor of town planning and zoning commission member as to claims for tortious interference and fraudulent misrepresentation stemming from commission member’s deliberation and voting on plaintiff’s application for special use permit and subdivision.

 Kane v.
 Prescott, et al.